 Terms and Conditions of Service

 Contracts will be held at the hospital.
 Hours of work and leave entitlement will reflect good employment practice directed by local Health District guidelines.
 This will include 30 days for annual leave for candidates volunteering for one year.
 The candidate will receive free housing plus free lunch and dinner 6 days a week.
-Alternatively, the candidate could receive around £125 in local money every month but would then have to pay for housing and food costs.
+In addition volunteers also receive a monthly stipend of £125

 This job description is not comprehensive.
 The post holder may be asked by the Executive Director to perform reasonable duties relating to these positions that are not specifically laid out in this document.